Archie3d/waveshare-usb-lora-node/README.md

   spreading_factor: 11      # LoRa parameters
   bandwidth: 250            # Keep these values for Meshtastic LongFast communication
   coding_rate: "4/5"
+  continuous_rssi: false    # Set to true to receive continuous RSSI when in RX mode

 retransmit:
   forward: true             # Whether to forward received packets (public or unknown)